|

 It’s easier than ever to stay on top of the news, thanks to smartphone apps.
 Make sure you’re getting alerts so you don’t miss any opportunities.

-This will allow you to spot trends.
-This is important because trends make good article/segment ideas.
+This will allow you to spot trends, and trends make good article/segment ideas.

 Pitch trend stories